 - Attach the device to your computer with a USB-C cable.

 - Navigate to the Vuforia Area Target Creator App and the folder AreaTargetData

 If not yet present, create a new folder in the Documents folder named AreaTargetData.

 - Copy your Area Target Datasets (.xml and .dat) files into a new sub-folder.
 I.e /AreaTargetData/NewAreaTarget/…

-Launching the app and pressing the Container Button will display a list of registered Area Targets databases.
+Launch the app and press the Container Button to display a list of registered Area Targets databases.
 Selecting one or more, will initiate tracking of that Area Target(s).
 When the matching space is recognized, a white outline of the environment and the content therein will be rendered.
-Moving at a steady speed will ensure that the tracking experience is stable.
+Moving at a steady speed will ensures that the tracking experience is stable.

-- Similar to placing Area Target datasets, the iPad Pro device must be connected via a USB-C cable to your computer.
+Alternatively, transfer Area Target datasets from the device via a USB-C cable to your computer.

 For a full guide to import .unitypackages and authoring Area Targets in Unity, please see Using Area Targets in Unity.